appneta/tcpreplay/README.md

 ```
 However you will find that you will not be able to contribute to the Tcpreplay project directly if you
 use this method.
 If you believe that you may someday contribute to the repository, GitHub provides
 an innovative approach.
-Forking the @appneta/tcpreplay repository allows you to work on your own copy of the repository and submit code changes without first asking permission from the authors:
+Forking the @appneta/tcpreplay repository allows you to work
+on your own copy of the repository and submit code changes without first asking permission
+from the authors.
+Forking is also considered to be a compliment so fork away:
 * if you haven't already done so, get yourself a free [GitHub](https://github.com) ID and visit @appneta/tcpreplay
 * click the **Fork** button to get your own private copy of the repository
 * on your build system clone your private repository: